ajs17/memills/content/people/mills-edward-hallock-1819-family/section-resources/metadata_files/mills-edward-mary-cvcc-obit.md

 ---
 citation:  "Digitally photographed entry in **Congregational Church 1868-1933 Minutes of meetings and Membership**, used with permisson from Caroline Valley Community Church."
 notes: >-

-    Variations of Edward's middle name exist, such as "Hallioch" and "Halloch" however these seem to be errors as Edward's middle name appears to be taken from his mother's maiden name: "Hallock."
+    - Variations of Edward's middle name exist, such as "Hallioch" and "Halloch" however these seem to be errors as Edward's middle name appears to be taken from his mother's maiden name: "Hallock."

+    - "Rev. Woodworth" refers to Reverend Allen Beach Woodworth (1837-1910), whose obituary in the Ithaca Daily News (12 Sep 1910, p3) states was the long-time pastor of the Brookton Baptist Church.
+This was a transition period between pastors for the Congregational Church, and in both the Ithaca Daily News and the historical records of Caroline Valley Federated Church, Reverend Woodworth is noted as performing Sunday services at the Congregational Church as well as officiating funerals for Congregation members during this time, presumably helping out in his retirement.
+Church records are vague on the point, but its quite likely he helped out irregularly over many months as the Congregational Church needed his services.
+In the Mills store sales journals, Emily notes paying Reverend Woodworth $3.00 for attending Edward's funeral.
 ---

 1908 Deaths Continued